SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 National Book Award winner Ta-Nehisi Coates has written that the practice of “redlining,” or denying mortgage and financial services to blacks, has prevented the intergenerational transfer of wealth in families that is a mainstay of middle-class financial security in the U.S. The Case for Reparations — Two hundred fifty years of slavery.
 Ninety years of Jim Crow.
 Sixty years of separate but equal.Thirty-five years of racist housing policy.
 Until we reckon with our compounding moral debts, America will never be whole by Ta-Nehisi Coates, The Atlantic, June 2014 Issue.

 3. Some people feel that ethnic or racially segregated neighborhoods afford groups of people a sense of belonging and an opportunity to “be themselves” and feel at home.
 Others believe that racially segregated neighborhoods are not only illegal but un-American.
-Write an essay answering the following question, “When do neighborhoods divided along racial or ethnic lines become ghettos?”
+Write an essay answering the following question, “When do neighborhoods that are divided along racial or ethnic lines become ghettos?”

 4. Research and present information on the STEM or STEAM program at your school.
 Describe any outreach efforts to enroll students of color or girls in these programs.